 3. Set up Your Reading Style

 When you are reading content from the blogs you have subscribed to, you can set up a reading style and this can be different for each blog.
 This is one of the really cool Feedly features.

 - Title only – This just displays a list of titles.
 You have to click on the title to view details.

-- Magazine – The popular articles are displayed on top and then you see a list of articles, which includes an image and a summary.
+- Magazine – The most popular articles are displayed on top and then you see a list of articles, which includes an image and a summary.

 - Cards – Articles are displayed with image and text in a rectangular card type format.
 This is the format I generally use.